 You want to stop this but you still want to upload specific photos to Dropbox.
 How do you do that?
 That’s precisely what we’re going to look at:

-- We're going to create a new folder where we'll upload the photos.
+Step #1.
+Open Dropbox → We’re going to create a new folder where we’ll upload the photos.
 This way, you can see the photos easily.
-To do this, tap on the “…” icon on top-right.
+To do this, tap on Files tab → tap on + Sign → tap on Create Folder.

 So this is how you can upload photos to Dropbox.
 The problem, however, is that the folder doesn’t switch to a photo-view and the photos don’t show up in the Photos menu.
 To fix this, you have to temporarily enable Camera Uploads and then break it off.
 This way, a camera roll upload album is created.
 You can now add photos to this album and they’ll be reflected in the Photos menu.